Jeffery Lee Wood: Mental health

 Wood has a long history of mental health issues.
-In addition to ADHD and overanxious disorder, he has also received diagnoses of dysthymic disorder, conduct disorder, antisocial personality disorder with narcissistic features, paranoid personality disorder, and delusional disorder.
+In addition to ADHD and overanxious disorder, he has also received diagnoses of delusional disorder, paranoid personality disorder, antisocial personality disorder, conduct disorder, and dysthymic disorder.
 Furthermore, he has been diagnosed with borderline intellectual functioning due to his subaverage IQ and treated for suicidal ideation and multiple suicide attempts during his incarceration.

 Crime

 Murder of Kriss Keeran

-Wood and Reneau were frequent customers at their local Texaco convenience store in Kerrville, Texas, where they had befriended the assistant manager, William "Bill" Bunker, and clerk Kriss Lee Keeran.
-The four of them had discussed staging a robbery after the holiday period to split the proceeds four ways, and Bunker had given Reneau and Wood inside information about the store’s safe and surveillance recording equipment.
-When Keeran backed out, Wood did too.
-Bunker later testified that he never told Reneau he was abandoning the plan as well.
+Wood and Daniel Earl "Danny" Reneau were frequent customers at their local Texaco convenience store in Kerrville, Texas, where they had befriended the assistant manager, William "Bill" Bunker, and clerk Kriss Lee Keeran.
+The four of them had discussed staging a robbery after the holiday period to split the proceeds four ways.
+Bunker had given Reneau and Wood inside information about the store’s safe and surveillance recording equipment and instructions on how to enter the office from the back door.
 According to a police report, Bunker could have prevented the death of Keeran, yet he was never charged as a party to the crime despite his role in the conspiracy to defraud the store.

-On January 2, 1996, Wood and Reneau set off for Devine, Texas to return Wood’s brother’s truck.
-Before leaving Kerrville, they drove to the Texaco station, where Wood was under the impression that Reneau was going into the store to get drinks and snacks.
+In the early hours of January 2, 1996, Reneau and Wood drove to the Texaco station.
+When they learned that Keeran had backed out and locked the back door, they abandoned the plan and returned home.
+Later that morning, Reneau and Wood set off for Devine, Texas, to return Wood’s brother’s truck.
+Before leaving Kerrville, they stopped at the Texaco station, where Wood stayed in the truck.
 As Reneau entered the store, he pointed a gun at Keeran and told him to go to the back office.
 When Keeran didn’t cooperate, Reneau fatally shot him in the face.
-Upon hearing the shot, Wood got out of the truck and entered the store, where Reneau ordered him at gunpoint to assist him and threatened to kill Wood’s girlfriend and daughter if he didn’t comply.
+Upon hearing the shot, Wood got out of the truck and entered the store, where Reneau ordered him at gunpoint to assist him.
 The safe and cash box contained approximately $11,350 in cash and checks.